Jetchisel/mcd/README.md

 ```shell
 [[ -s /path/to/mcd ]] && source /path/to/mcd
 ```
-Change the **/path/to** with the absolute path where mcd is located.
+Change the **/path/to** with the absolute path where the file mcd is located.